Parallel Randomized Tucker Decomposition Algorithms: Parallel Algorithms

 \subsection{Dimension Tree Optimization}

-In \cref{sec:dimension_tree}, we introduce how dimension trees can be used to make the randomized sketches less expensive for \cref{alg:rhosvdrekron}.
-In \cref{alg:dimTreeWithAaottm}, we show how to implement it with AAO-mTTM.
+In \cref{sec:dimension_tree}, we discuss how dimension trees can be used to make the randomized sketches less expensive for \cref{alg:rhosvdrekron}.
+In \cref{alg:dimTreeWithAaottm}, we present an implementation using AAO-mTTM.
+Here, $\V{m}$ and $\V{n}$ are sets of integers in the range $[1,d]$.
+This algorithm returns $\T{Y}^{(j)}$, the sketch of $\Mz{X}{j}$ in tensor format, for all integers $j\in [1,d]$.
 Since dimension trees are a tool for reusing only local intermediate results, \cref{alg:dimTreeWithAaottm} can also be modified to use IS-mTTM.